 where

-is in dBm and represents the AP’s transmission power in units of dBm / 20 MHz and is equal to the value of the AP Tx Power subfield of the Common Info field in the Trigger frame, the encoding of which is specified in 9.3.1.22 (Trigger frame format) or the DL Tx Power subfield of the TRS Control field as specified in 9.2.4.6a.1 (TRS Control).
+is the AP’s transmit power, in units of dBm / 20 MHz, indicated by the AP Tx Power subfield of the Common Info field in the Trigger frame, the encoding of which is specified in 9.3.1.22 (Trigger frame format) or the AP Tx Power subfield of the TRS Control field the encoding of which is specified in 9.2.4.6a.1 (TRS Control).

-DLRSSI represents the RSSI at the antenna connector of the STA of the triggering PPDU normalized to 20 MHz bandwidth.
-DLRSSI in dBm is an average of the received power over the antennas on which the average PLDL is being computed.
-If the triggering PPDU is a HT-mixed, VHT or HE PPDU, then the received power is measured from the fields prior to the HT-STF, VHT-STF or HE-STF, respectively.
+Rxpwr is the receive signal power, in units of dBm / 20 MHz, at the antenna connector of the STA of the triggering PPDU.
+Rxpwr is an average of the receive signal power over the antennas on which the average PLDL is being computed.
+If the triggering PPDU is a HT-mixed, VHT or HE PPDU, then the receive signal power is measured from the fields prior to the HT-STF, VHT-STF or HE-STF, respectively.

-NOTE—An AP could account for its beamforming gain in or TargetRSSI if the triggering PPDU used beamforming.
+A STA that applies beamforming (BF) in the UL should take the BF gain into account when calculating the transmit power needed to meet the expected receive signal power.

-A STA that applies beamforming (BF) in the UL should take the BF gain into account when calculating the transmit power needed to meet the target RSSI.
+NOTE—An AP could account for its beamforming gain in or Targetpwr if the triggering PPDU used beamforming.

-The UL transmit power of the HE TB PPDU is further subject to a STA’s minimum and maximum transmit power limit due to hardware capability, regulatory requirements and local maximum transmit power levels (see 11.8.5 (Specification of regulatory and local maximum transmit power levels)) as well as non-802.11 in-device coexistence requirements.
+The transmit power of the HE TB PPDU is further subject to a STA’s minimum and maximum transmit power limit due to hardware capability, regulatory requirements and local maximum transmit power levels (see 11.8.5 (Specification of regulatory and local maximum transmit power levels)) as well as non-802.11 in-device coexistence requirements.

 A STA includes its UL power headroom in the HE TB PPDU following the rules defined in 26.5.2.3 (Non-AP STA behavior for UL MU operation).